loferris/artificer/docs/internal/PYTHON_SDK_PLAN.md

 ...makes this a high-value, moderate-effort project with clear ROI.

-**Expected Outcome:** A production-ready Python SDK that enables seamless integration with the AI Workflow Engine, positioning the platform for Python-heavy ML/AI use cases and paving the way for Python microservices migration.
+**Expected Outcome:** A production-ready Python SDK that enables seamless integration with the Artificer, positioning the platform for Python-heavy ML/AI use cases and paving the way for Python microservices migration.